There are a number of reasons why you could have oily hair and scalp.

 People with low porosity hair have a tightly sealed cuticle (which will make your hair look very shiny) that doesn’t allow as much absorption of nourishing oils.
 So if you use a shampoo or conditioner with a lot of oils, it can make your hair greasy very quickly.
 So for this hair type, it’s best to look for shampoos without a lot of extra oils.

 People with medium and high porosity hair can tolerate (and actually need) a much higher quantity of nourishing oils to hydrate and moisturize their hair.
-So look for options like our Hemp, Chamomile, and Simple shampoo bars to hydrate your hair.
+So look for options like our Hemp and Simple shampoo bars to hydrate your hair.

-We’ve also created a handy chart to find the best shampoo for your hair and scalp type.
+We’ve also created some handy Cubed Sets that enable you to try a few different shampoos to find the best shampoo for your hair and scalp type.

 #5: You really do have oily hair and scalp